gumbypp/Thermo/README.md

 * [DHT](https://github.com/adafruit/DHT-sensor-library)
 * [EEPROM](https://www.arduino.cc/en/Reference/EEPROM)

+## External wiring

+To function, the normally open (NO) contacts of the main relay (K1) need to be connected in series between the millivolt output of the thermopile (in the pilot light of the gas furnace) and the solenoid of the gas control valve.

+To use the optional smoke alarm silencer, wire the normally closed (NC) contacts of the second relay (K2) in series betwen the smoke alarm and its battery (this will likely involve cutting a trace or power wire in the smoke detector).

 ## Usage

-Here's a couple of screenshots from the iOS app.
+Here's a couple of screenshots from the iOS app:

+![iOS app](thermo_ios_main.png)
+![iOS app](thermo_ios_schedule.png)

 After connecting by pressing the bluetooth icon, the dial allows one to change the override temperature (via kCmdSetTargetTemp).
 Pressing the schedule icon at the bottom opens the weekday/weekend scheduler.
 Schedules are read using kCmdGetWeekdayTempSchedule/kCmdGetWeekendTempSchedule and updated using kCmdSetWeekdayTempSchedule/kCmdSetWeekendTempSchedule.

-![iOS app](thermo_ios_main.png)
-![iOS app](thermo_ios_schedule.png)
+Manually overriding the temperature can also be accomplished by pressing the DOWN or UP SPST switches on the circuit board.

+If using the optional smoke alarm silencer, pressing UP and DOWN at the same time will energize K2 for 5 minutes.
+No mechanism to silence the smoke alarm is exposed via the BLE interface/iOS app.